PlayeRom/flightgear-addon-fgcamera/readme.md

 # Configuration

-- all can be configured through GUI available in the main menu under View->FGCamera
+- all can be configured through GUI available in the main menu under `View -> FGCamera`
-- settings regarding each plane are stored in FGHOME/aircraft-data/FGCamera/<plane name>
+- settings regarding each aircraft are stored in `$FG_HOME/aircraft-data/FGCamera/{aircraft name}/` directory.

 # History

-- 1.0-1.2 - versions published on the flightgear forum
+- 1.0-1.2 - versions published on the FlightGear forum
 - 1.2.1 - addon compatiblity + small fixes
+- 1.2.2
-- 1.2.2 - #5 (reverse mouse controls - the same as in FG), #3 disable <space> keyboard mapping, #10 adds additional API for walker aircraft integration
+    * #5 (reverse mouse controls - the same as in FG),
+    * #3 disable space keyboard mapping,
+    * #10 adds additional API for walker aircraft integration
+- 1.2.3:
-- 1.2.3 - fix create new camera, fix count cameras from 1, welcome message, help message
+    * fix create new camera,
+    * fix count cameras from 1,
+    * add welcome message,
+    * add help message
+- 1.2.4:
+    * add mini-dialogs to toggle cameras and categories,
+    * add option to user 0-9 keys with Ctrl to possibility control the aircraft,
+    * add options to mini-dialogs,
+    * add smooth FOV changes when transitioning between cameras with different FOVs,
+    * add confirmation dialog for delete camera,
+    * fix selecting default FGCamera on startup,
+    * fix inputs for save changes immediately after click save/store button without the needed for change focus first,
+    * others small GUI improvements,

 # Planned (branch next)

 - 2.x
   - new GUI for configuration
   - logic moved to property-rules
-  - ability to select mini dialogs to toggle cameras (simple and with slot numbers)

 # Authors

 - Marius_A - concept, coding
 - Slawek Mikula - addon compatiblity
-- PlayeRom - fixes and improvements
+- Roman Ludwicki (PlayeRom) - fixes and improvements

 # Links